 Question #4: Can you stay abreast of the ever-changing video landscape?

 Video is constantly being updated.
 Whether it’s the tools used to create video, or the format used for the content, video is always changing.

-Do you have the capacity to stay on top of the latest trends in video?
+Will you be able to stay on top of the latest trends in video?
 As technology advances, video techniques change.
-A great video team will be able to roll with these updates, stay ahead of the trends and even become influencers by purchasing the latest equipment or adapting their storytelling to suit new platforms and audiences.
+A great video team will be able to roll with these updates, stay ahead of the trends, and even become influencers by purchasing the latest equipment or adapting their storytelling to suit new platforms and audiences.

 Working with professionals is by far the best way to ensure that you create lifelong fans, not just customers.

 Question #5: Can you handle multiple video projects at once?